Meganmccarty/memcollection-wagtail/README.md

 # MEM Collection (Wagtail)

-MEM Collection is a (perpetual work-in-progress) project where I can manage my personal entomology collection and my personal photo collection of live specimens.
+MEM Collection is a (perpetual work-in-progress) project where I manage my personal entomology collection and my personal photo collection of live specimens.
 This repo represents the backend API of the project and uses [headless Wagtail](https://wagtail.org/headless/) for managing the project's content.
 There are older versions of MEM Collection in different repos using different versions of plain [Django](https://www.djangoproject.com/); while I love Django, I have found working with and in Wagtail's admin interface to be an even more pleasant experience.
 It's easier for me to start fresh than try to update an older repo that wasn't well maintained.

-As I've said, this is a perpetual, work-in-progress project. :)
+As I've said, this is a perpetual, work-in-progress project.
+Hopefully, this is the last time I recreate this project from scratch...

 ## Getting Started
 This project will likely be something no one else will want to play with, but the steps to getting a local working copy up and running are below.
+(It's also good practice for me to thoroughly document my code, as I am very liable to forget stuff.)

 First, clone this repo from GitHub.